weevood/MA-BDA_Project/README.md

 ![clusteringScores-R1](images/Qb-clusteringScores.png)

-#### Possible future enhancements

-To improve clustering and obtain even better results on the classification of these anomalies, various other models could be applied instead of simple *K-means clustering*.
-For example, a *Gaussian mixture model* or *DBSCAN* could capture more subtle relationships between data points and cluster centres, a neural network with different hidden layers, etc.

-It would also be useful to test the use of distance functions that can better account for distributions and correlations between features, such as the *Mahalanobis distance*.

 ### 3.3 What is the distribution of attacks on each protocol (*TCP, UDP, ICMP*...), by which service (port) were they carried out, what type of attacks are they and what was the final purpose of the attack ?

 First, we need to discover and visualize which protocol is mainly used for the attacks.
 To do that, we write a scala function and plot the results into a pie chart.